LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/methods/mappingResource/mtls-check-multiple-mapping.md

 permalink: mtls-methods-check-mapping-configuration.html
 ---

-This method checks for mapping configuration existence for a specific tuple: serviceName, accountId and url.
+This method checks for mapping configuration existence for a specific triplet: serviceName, accountId and url.

 This resource helps you check if a certificate exists to some serviceName + accountId + url in order to send MTLS request (with certificate).

+Since mTLS service is throttle protected the idea is not to send TLS only requests through the service, this API allows the consuming service to know if mTLS is configured for specific parameters.

 ### Request